Published in line with guidance from Oxfordshire County Council and the Oxfordshire Safeguarding Children Board

 - To ensure that all adults within our setting who have access to children have been checked as to their suitability.
 This includes other community users of our facilities, following correct staff recruitment and selection procedures

-Our setting procedures for safeguarding children will be in line with Oxfordshire Local Authority (the LA) and Oxfordshire Safeguarding Children Board Child Protection Procedures, and “Working Together to Safeguard Children 2015” plus other legal requirements which may be required.
+Our setting procedures for safeguarding children will be in line with Oxfordshire County Council (the LA) and Oxfordshire Safeguarding Children Board Child Protection Procedures, and “Working Together to Safeguard Children 2015” plus other legal requirements which may be required.

 We Will Ensure That:

-Computers are the property of Employment Action Group and are primarily designed to assist in the performance of academic studies and career development.
+Computers are the property of The Berin Centre and are primarily designed to assist in the performance of academic studies and career development.
 To ensure appropriate use of the internet, the Charity’s internet software monitors all websites visited by users for business and security purposes.
 Therefore, users should have no expectation of privacy when it comes to the sites they access from Charity computers and devices.

 - The management committee/proprietor and or senior staff understand and fulfil its safeguarding responsibilities.

 - We have Designated Members of staff who have undertaken appropriate training for the role, as recommended by the LA, within the past two years.
 Our Designated staff will update their training with LA/OSCB approved training every two years.
-Our Designated staff members are; Linda Champion, Lin Williams, Cathy King-Spooner
+Our Designated staff members are; Linda Champion, Lin Williams and Megan Bennett

 - The Designated Lead’s safeguarding knowledge and skills are refreshed at least annually.